Day 6 – Sailing Up The Baja Coast Toward Home Day One

 Jon volunteered.

-The drinks were colorful and healthy, full of vitamin C because of all the orange, pineapple, and lime juices that were used.
+The drinks were colorful and healthy, full of vitamin C due to the orange, pineapple, and lime juices used.

 Here are some trivia facts about rum: